 Focuses on the principles of pharmacology while incorporating the nursing process with an emphasis on providing safe and quality care to the adult patient receiving medications.
-Prerequisites: NUR 2810 and NUR 2830.
+Prerequisites: NUR 2810 and NUR 2830.00 and 2830.LB.

-NUR 3460 Holistic Mental Health Nursing Care 4 s.h.
+NUR 3460.00 Holistic Mental Health Nursing Care 2.5 s.h.

 This course introduces the student to a holistic perspective of psychiatric-mental health nursing.
 The student identifies evidence to support clinical decision making and application to the nursing process.
-This course includes a supervised practicum.
-Prerequisites: NUR 2810, NUR 2830.
+Prerequisites: NUR 2810, NUR 2830.00 and 2830.LB.
 Prerequisite or corequisite: NUR 3420.